jerodarko/DbSession/assessment.md

 ## 1B.
 SQLServer to Aurora Postgres dms task challenge
 1a.
-Make sure we have taken care of prerequisites for the EC2 SQLServer to use as CDC source with replication https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Source.SQLServer.html
+Make sure you have taken care of prerequisites for the EC2 SQLServer to use as CDC source with ongoing replication task https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Source.SQLServer.html

 1b.
 Script to run on target Aurora Writer PSQL connection: